tavishsood/Cantera-simulation/README.md

-Since you are hosting this on GitHub for a 3rd-year engineering assignment, your **README.md** needs to look like a professional technical report.
-It should clearly map to the **Steps 1-6** required by your assignment while showcasing your technical depth.

-Here is the complete, ready-to-use README content.
-You can copy-paste this directly into a file named `README.md` in your repository.

----

-# Data Generation using Chemical Equilibrium Modeling for Machine Learning
+# Data Generation using Chemical Modelling and Simulation for ML

 ## Overview

-This project fulfills the assignment requirements for generating data using modeling and simulation for Machine Learning.
+This project fulfills the requirements for generating data using modelling and simulation for Machine Learning.
 We utilize **Cantera**, an open-source suite of tools for chemical kinetics and thermodynamics, to simulate the combustion of a Methane-Air mixture.

-The goal is to build a "Virtual Lab" that predicts the final state of a combustion process (Temperature and Pollutants) based on initial conditions, and then evaluate which Machine Learning model best learns these underlying physical laws.
+The goal is to build a "Virtual Lab" that predicts final combustion states (Temperature and Pollutants) based on initial conditions, and then evaluate which Machine Learning model best learns these underlying physical laws.

 ---